-Now that we've turned on Chatter, we've seen what it can do for users who are communicating with each other directly.
+Now that we've turned on ChatterChatter, we've seen what it can do for users who are communicating with each other directly.
 There's one more feature that takes advantage of Chatter to save your users time in their day-to-day tasks: quick actions, also known as simply actions.
-Create actions and add them to the Chatter publisher on the home page, on the Chatter tab, in Chatter groups, and on record detail pages.
-In Salesforce Classic, actions appear in the Chatter publisher.
-In Lightning Experience, actions appear in different areas of the user interface, depending on the action's type.
-In Salesforce 1, actions appear in the action bar, its associated action menu, and as list-item actions.
+Create quick actions, and add them to your Salesforce Classic home page, to the Chatter tab, to Chatter groups, and to record detail pages.
+Choose from standard quick actions, such as create and update actions, or create custom actions based on your company's needs.